basilhendroff/truenas-iocage-wordpress/POST-INSTALL.md

 Run the script `/usr/local/bin/mysql_secure_installation`.

 ### 2. Authentication Unique Keys and Salts
-Click on https://api.wordpress.org/secret-key/1.1/salt/ and then replace the relevant section in `wp-config.php`:
+In a browser, enter https://api.wordpress.org/secret-key/1.1/salt/.

-`cd /usr/local/www/wordpress && ee wp-config.php`
+In your terminal window, edit wp-config.php `cd /usr/local/www/wordpress && ee wp-config.php` and replace the relevant section with the contents from the broswer.

 ### 3. Configure WordPress for Reverse Proxy
-Edit wp-config.php `cd /usr/local/www/wordpress && ee wp-config.php`

-Add these line to the top of the file below `<?php`.
+Add these line to the top of the file `wp-config.php` below `<?php`.
 ```
 define('FORCE_SSL_ADMIN', true);
 if (strpos($_SERVER['HTTP_X_FORWARDED_PROTO'], 'https') !== false)